Our rating(3.7/5)

-Shopify’s card reader works with a decent POS app in sync with your online store.
+Shopify’s card reader comes with an intelligent POS app linked with your online store.

-Shopify Ireland subscribers can buy a card reader that works with a Shopify POS app on iPad and iPhone.
-In-store transactions are synced with ecommerce sales, but is the card reader any good?
+Shopify Ireland subscribers can buy a card reader that works with a POS app on a mobile device.
+In-store transactions are synced with ecommerce sales, but how did the card reader fare in our tests?

-• Lows: Requires ecommerce subscription.
+• Cons: Requires ecommerce subscription.
+High transaction fee on cheap plan.
 Slow payouts.
-Does not work with Android.
-Poor service reviews.
+Poor customer service reviews.

 How does it work?

-Shopify sells a card reader that works in conjunction with a mobile point of sale (POS) app on iPad or iPhone.
+Shopify sells a card reader that works in conjunction with a mobile point of sale (POS) app on iPad, iPhone or an Android device.
 It uses the payment system ‘Shopify Payments’ to process the most common cards including Visa, Mastercard, American Express, Apple Pay and Google Pay.

 Accepted cards